facebookarchive/AsyncDisplayKit/docs/_docs/cell-node.md

 nextPage: button-node.html
 ---

-`ASCellNode`, as you may have guessed, is the cell class of ASDK.
+`ASCellNode`, as you may have guessed, is the cell class of Texture.
 Unlike the various cells in UIKit, `ASCellNode` can be used with `ASTableNodes`, `ASCollectionNodes` and `ASPagerNodes`, making it incredibly flexible.

 ### 3 Ways to Party

-There are three ways in which you can implement the cells you'll use in your ASDK app: subclassing `ASCellNode`, initializing with an existing `ASViewController` or using an existing UIView or `CALayer`.
+There are three ways in which you can implement the cells you'll use in your Texture app: subclassing `ASCellNode`, initializing with an existing `ASViewController` or using an existing UIView or `CALayer`.

 #### Subclassing